codemilli/wikis/Guard-Cookbook.md

 end
 listener.start                                 # starts the event loop
 ```
+This does not work because it throws a `<main>': uninitialized constant Guard::Listener (NameError)

 This will require you to do your own filtering, but it gives you the freedom to do whatever you want with the files.